MegaArman/toscanini/API/readme.md

 ### Other
  package.json files may have scripts you can invoke via 'npm run _scriptname_'

-## ScoreSearcher.proto.js
+## ScoreSearcher.js
-Holds queries:
+const scoreSearcher = ScoreSearcher(musicXML); //create a ScoreSearcher instance from musicXML

-### getMaxPitch(instrumentName)
+The brains of the Toscanini system.
+Currently has the following queries:

-if no instrumentName is provided (ex: "flute"), gets the max pitch in the entire score
+### getPitchRange(instrumentName)

-### getMinPitch(instrumentName)
+Returns a tuple like {"minPitch": 30, "maxPitch": 72"}

-if no instrumentName is provided (ex: "flute"), gets the min pitch in the entire score
+if no instrumentName is provided (ex: "flute"), gets the min and max pitches of the entire score.

 ### getKeySignatures()
 gets the key signatures of the whole piece (returns an array)